About this online course

-This seminar will provide you with an update on the legal issues in European public procurement.
+This online course will provide you with an update on the legal issues in European public procurement.
 Legal experts and practitioners will explain in an accessible manner the recent legal developments and recent case law in the field of European public procurement.

-The first part of the seminar will concentrate on recent developments in public procurement at European level and the second part will be devoted to recent case law.
+The first part of the online course will concentrate on recent developments in public procurement at European level and the second part will be devoted to recent case law.

 You will receive an insight into the recent jurisprudence of the General Court.
 This case law relates to challenges to contract awards by the EU institutions/agencies/bodies and is based on procurement under the Financial Regulation.
 Special attention will be given to the recent case law of the Court of Justice of the EU (CJEU) in the field of procurement.
 In addition, the essence of the remedies directives and the related case law will be presented and interpreted for you.